-(d) any administrative action; and,
+- (d) any administrative action; and, - (e) any Notice of Violation.

 4.11.3 Shall prepare reports as required to the Planning & Development Services Department which provides an update on the monitoring efforts and results at the site.
 This information will assist the Planning & Development Services Department in preparing all reports to the Board of Supervisors/Planning Commission.